 I lecture regularly and have ongoing research interests in narcolepsy, epilepsy, sleepwalking, Kleine-Levin syndrome and restless legs syndrome.
 I have been or am currently principal investigator or collaborator in several multi-centre studies involving seizures, Alzheimer's disease, Parkinson's disease,narcolepsy, non-REM parasomnias, REM sleep behaviour disorder and insomnia.

 I also have an interest in public education.
-I have recently presented a three part series on BBC Radio 4 and BBC World Service on the brain and sleep - "Mysteries of Sleep", and a five-part series for the BBC World Service on the senses.
+I have presented two series on BBC Radio 4 and BBC World Service, on the brain and sleep - "Mysteries of Sleep", and "The Senses", on the neurology of our sensory world.
 I have also recently filmed "The Secrets of Sleep" for Channel 4 Television.
 My recent book "The Nocturnal Brain: Nightmares, Neuroscience and the Secret World of Sleep", published by Simon and Schuster, is out now.